 You'll make a second map showing the total number of COVID-19 cases and deaths per country.
 Your dataset contains fields for this information, so you don't need to create a new field.

-- Drag the cases field onto the page to the right of the map card and onto the Map drop zone.
+- In the data pane, drag the cases field onto the page to the right of the map card and onto the Map drop zone.

 Another map card appears.
 It displays the number of cases by country.
 Its default style is different from the first map card, using point symbols that increase in size to represent more cases.
 When showing counts instead of rates, this style is more appropriate.

 - Resize the second map card to be the same size as the first.